Brown-University-Library/u2/README.md

 Our aim is to make these images publicly available via a website that shows their location and how to download them from a digital repository.
 This project seeks to make these high resolution images free for any interested researchers and the general public.

+# Specs

+This site is built in Hugo.
+It's hosted on Reclaim.
+The development environment is at u2egypt-dev.digitalscholarship.brown.edu; to deploy updates on dev, push to the `dev` branch.
+The production environment is u2egypt.digitalscholarship.brown.edu; to deploy updates on prod, push to the `main` branch.
+Github Actions will build the site and FTP the public files to the server.

 # To-dos

-- change dev server URLs to prod
+- change dev BDR server URLs to prod
 - get the flight path geojson working (need an origin point? or some way to relate the coordinates to their context)
-- set up deploy process with Reclaim , once we have chosen a URL
-    - dev: u2egypt-dev.digitalscholarship.brown.edu
-    - prod: u2egypt.digitalscholarship.brown.edu